dakrone/cheshire/README.md

 nil
 ```

-`encode-large-field-in-map` Is used for streamy JSON encoding where
+`encode-large-field-in-map` is used for streamy JSON encoding where
 you want to JSON encode a map, but don't want the map in memory all at
 once (it returns a stream).
+Check out the docstring for full usage.

 It's experimental, like the name says.
 Based on [Tigris](http://github.com/dakrone/tigris).